kellyrowland/ucb-rdn.github.com/_sources/people/huff_katy.txt

 I am a Nuclear Science and Security Consortium Postdoctoral Scholar at the University of California - Berkeley.
 In this position, I facilitate the sophisticated use of computational tools and develop models, tools, and methods for analysis of advanced reactors and fuel cycles.
+Most of my research takes place within the research groups of Professor Jasmina Vujic |accent| and Professor Per Peterson.

 Research Interests
 --------------------